The fact that we live in a world full of chemicals, pesticides, and other harmful substances can't be denied.

 Mop wood floors on a regular basis (as regularly as you can, anyway) and wipe down furniture with a microfiber cloth.

-Use a vacuum equipped with a HEPA filter, if possible.
+Use a vacuum equipped with a HEPA filter (I have this one), if possible.
 HEPA filters are able to catch smaller particles than regular vacuums.
 They also efficiently remove allergens and other contaminants.

 For detailed information regarding toxins in dust, see: Your Dust Bunnies are Likely Toxic, Study Reports @ Tree Hugger